-So…what is a WebP file?
-In a nutshell, WebP is an image format that’s developed by Google.
-For example, you have image formats like JPEG or JPG and PNG, right?
-Well, WebP is an alternative file format for images.
+So, what is a WebP file?
+In a nutshell, WebP is an image format developed by Google to optimize images better than popular image formats (at that time).
+For example, you have image formats like JPEG or JPG and PNG.

-WebP is focused on delivering the same image file, just with a smaller file size.
-By reducing the size of your image files, you can still deliver the same experience to your website’s visitors but your site will load faster.
+WebP focuses on delivering the same image file, just with smaller file sizes.
+By reducing the size of your image files, you can still give the same experience to your website’s visitors, but your site will load faster.

 - 25-34% smaller than a comparable JPEG image.

 - 26% smaller than a comparable PNG image.